fletchjp/MERG-Arduino-Software/TestDisplay/Readme.md

  ## Test Display

  This is a collection of test programs for Arduino display options.

-The supplied programs are for a 16 by 2 display.
+ Some codes are getting too big for the memory on an Arduino UNO and for those I am using MEGA 1280 or MEGA 2560 instead.

  ### LiquidCrystalIO

+ The supplied programs are for a 16 by 2 display although I have some codes running for 20 by 4 displays.

  I am collecting some examples for this library which works with TaskmanagerIO.